Hello! I’m Louise. Welcome to my blog, Young Crohns, I’m really happy you found your way here.

 A little bit about the blog…

-I’ve been writing since I was first diagnosed and this blog chronicles my journey with IBD.
+I’ve been writing since I was first diagnosed and this blog chronicles my entire journey with IBD.
 Even now years later, I am still ‘accepting’ the changing face of my disease but I do try to have a positive outlook on life; to not let the beast control my life and overwhelm me.
-I hope that this blog tells the truth about everything I struggle with when it comes to a chronic illness and now with having an ostomy.
+I hope that this blog tell almost everything I struggle with when it comes to a chronic illness and now with having an ostomy.

 It also offers blog series on IBD medications, examinations, procedures as well as daily aspects of stoma care.